About the Book

 About the Author

 Clarise Foster spent ten years living in the South Pacific.
-Her family moved to Guam when she was twelve and she has since lived in Hawaii, Seattle, Vancouver, and, for the past eleven years, Winnipeg.
-The Flame Tree is Clarise’s first book.
+Her family moved to Guam when she was twelve and she has since lived in Hawaii, Seattle, and Vancouver.
+She now lives in Winnipeg.